FAQs

 If there’s enough time before the election is due to take place, you can apply for one of the accepted forms of photo ID.

-A list can be found here
+A list can be found here.

 You could also apply for a free Voter Authority Certificate from your local council.
 The Certificate can then be used instead of a photo ID when voting.
-The deadline to apply for a Voter Authority Certificate before the July 2024 General Election is 5pm on Wednesday 26th June.

 You can apply for a Voter Authority Certificate here.